-DBQ or Disability Benefits Questionnaires are used to evaluate a service-connected disability for Veterans.
+DBQ or Disability Benefits Questionnaires are used to evaluate a service-connected disability for Veterans and we at VACI recognize the importance of a DBQ.
 While it does not take the place of a C&P exam, it is an essential piece of evidence for your claim.

 The process was developed to solidify what you already told your C&P examiner and speed up the time until you receive your claim decision.